-The Short Version: We need below freezing temperatures (preferably 28-29 degrees or lower) to make snow for the ski slopes.
+The Short Version: We need below freezing temperatures (preferably 28-29 degrees or lower) to make snow for the Ski Slopes … water mist blown into the air, turning to snow before hitting the ground (see first photo).
 It generally takes at least 2 cold nights to make enough snow to open the first few slopes … usually in early to mid December (most years closing in early to mid March).
 So, although “man-made”, we are still at the mercy of Mother Nature.
 Exact opening and closing dates are impossible to predict more than just a few days in advance.

 Machine-made snow is NOT artificial snow.
 It is, in fact, frozen water droplets.
 There are a variety of ways to produce these droplets, but they must freeze before hitting the ground or all we have is rain.
 There is nothing “artificial” ( or “fake” ) about this snow.
 It does exhibit a slightly different crystalline pattern and density than regular snow, which actually allows it to melt more slowly and is therefore more durable than natural snow.
 Even with the ability to produce a high quality and durable machine-made snow, ski area operators do appreciate a good natural snowfall.